Celebrity Chef's Table at WNED | New Date

 You’re invited to WNED PBS’s inaugural fundraising culinary dinner experience featuring a delicious menu and stories from Celebrity Chef Jack Bishop of America’s Test Kitchen.

-Due to travel restrictions for America’s Test Kitchen employees, Jack Bishop is unable to host Celebrity Chef’s Table events on March 28.
-These events are being postponed to a later date.
+Due to travel restrictions for America’s Test Kitchen employees during the COVID-19 pandemic, Jack Bishop was unable to host Celebrity Chef’s Table events originally planned for March 28, 2020.
+These events have been rescheduled for March 27, 2021.

 - Cocktail hour and silent auction

 - 4 course culinary dinner experience with wine pairings featuring recipes from the America's Test Kitchen 20th Anniversary Cookbook selected by celebrity chef Jack Bishop